Skip to main content

 OpenTelemetry API

-We track the latest stable OpenTelemetry Java and Kotlin APIs.
-Breaking changes in these projects are rare; if they occur, we will assess whether they require a major SDK release.
+The SDK tracks the latest stable OpenTelemetry Java and Kotlin APIs.
+Breaking changes in these projects are rare; if they occur, an assessment will determine whether they require a major SDK release.

 NDK

-We always build with the latest stable NDK, since apps don’t link against our native libraries directly.
+The SDK is always built with the latest stable NDK, since apps don’t link against our native libraries directly.